rlghks1/Personal-Project/README.md

 ## Api/Language used in project

 1. Apify Google Shopping Scraper - Done web crawling and saved the data in csv format (o)
+2. Naver developer API - Done web crawling from naver and saved the data in csv format (x)
-2. Python - extract data needed from raw data and analyse the data to get useful information (x)
+3. Python - extract data needed from raw data and analyse the data to get useful information (x)
-3. Mysql - Built a database server to manage the protein meal data easily (x) 4.
+4. Mysql - Built a database server to manage the protein meal data easily (x) 5.

 ## What information I need to use & What information I don't need from raw data